ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 metric stats in order to filter jobs using those performance metrics.
 Because you may want to use different footprints on an accelerated cluster compared to a standard multi-core system, this is a severe restriction.
-Version 1.4.0 of `cc-backend` introduces a new boolean attribute `footprint` for metrics in the `cluster.json` configuration of the job archive.
+Version 1.4.0 of `cc-backend` introduces a new string attribute `footprint` for metrics in the `cluster.json` configuration of the job archive.
 This allows you do define your individual performance footprint for every cluster and optionally subcluster.
 This also enables you to change the footprint configuration if required.